 Whitman joined FlightSafety International in 1961 and since 2003 serves as Chairman, President & CEO.
 He is Chairman of the USO of Metropolitan New York and Chairman of the Audit Committee and member of the Executive Committee of Orbis International.
 Bruce is a Trustee of the Air Force Academy Falcon Foundation and of Kent School.
 He is also a Trustee and founding member of the Board of the National World War II Museum, a member of the Board and Audit Committee of Business Executives for National Security, and serves on the Boards of the Aerospace Industries Association, Corporate Angel Network, General Aviation Manufacturers Association and National Aeronautic Association.
-He is Chairman Emeritus of the Congressional Medal of Honor Foundation and Director Emeritus of the Civil Air Patrol and the Smithsonian National Air and Space Museum.
+He is Chairman Emeritus of the Congressional Medal of Honor Foundation, Director Emeritus of the Civil Air Patrol and an Emeritus Board Member of the Smithsonian National Air and Space Museum.

 General Lloyd W. “Fig” Newton - USAF